 […] (1) social differentiation, (2) societalization, and (3) rationalization.
 (8-9)

 So that, in sum,

 modernization […] brings in its wake (and may itself be accelerated by) ‘the diminution of the social significance of religion’.
 What features of modernization are involved?
 There seem to be three that are particularly salient: social differentiation, societalization and rationalization.
 (11)

 Before examining these three features (social differentiation, &c.), we should ask: what is “religion”, such that secularization is the loss or diminution of the large-scale social influence of it?

-If the role of religion in the secularization thesis makes the whole project seem to strangely dangle upon a definition of religion that isn’t on offer, Bruce quite oddly seems nearly to agree:
+If the role that religion plays in the authors’ secularization thesis makes the whole project seem strangely to dangle upon a definition of religion that isn’t on offer, Bruce quite oddly seems nearly to agree:

 If […] we take the ‘bottom line’ of secularization to be changes in the religious beliefs and behaviour of individuals, we have to build our general explanations of secularization on a more detailed knowledge of religious belief and behaviour than we have at present.
 (6)